Diwali, aka ‘the festival of lights’, is notoriously celebrated by Hindus all over the world.

 To put it plainly and simply they mark this special day in honour of Rama and Sita and their long-awaited return to Ayodhya after fourteen years of exile and the defeat of the evil demon king, Ravana.
 Lamps are also lit to help the goddess of wealth, Lakshmi, find her way into people’s homes.

 But unbeknownst by many, Diwali is not just exclusive to Hinduism.
 In fact Jains celebrate it too, in recognition of Lord Mahavir’s attainment of freedom from reincarnation.
 Buddhists remember Emperor Ashoka and how he converted to Buddhism on this day.
-And Sikhs commemorate the release of Guru Hargobind (their 6th Guru) and 52 princes from their imprisonment by the tyrannical Emperor Jahangir.
+And Sikhs also celebrate Bandi Chhor Divas, to commemorate Guru Hargobind’s (the 6th Guru’s) release of 52 princes from imprisonment by the tyrannical Emperor Jahangir.

 So how is Diwali typically celebrated?